pytorch/pytorch/tools/code_coverage/README.md

 ```
 That it is!
 With these two simple options, you can customize many different functionality according to your need.
 By default, the tool will run all tests in `build/bin` folder (by running all executable binaries in it) and `test/` folder (by running `run_test.py`), and then collect coverage over the entire *Pytorch* folder.
 If this is what you want, try:
+*(Note: It's not recommended to run default all tests in clang, because it will take too much space)*
 ```bash
 python oss_coverage.py
 ```